-Brazilian Jiu-jitsu, or BJJ, is a martial art & combat sport that focuses on using the principles of leverage to defeat your opponent by gaining a dominant position over them & applying a submission hold (usually chokes or joint locks).
+Brazilian Jiu-jitsu, or BJJ, is a Martial Art & Combat Sport that focuses on using principles of leverage, balance, timing, and body placement to defeat your opponent by gaining a dominant position over them and applying a submission hold (usually chokes or joint locks).
 Modern Brazilian Jiu-jitsu traces its roots to the older Japanese art Jujitsu, which was later refined in Japan for more sporting purposes & renamed Judo.
 Judo & BJJ have many techniques in common; however, Judo emphasizes primarily throwing techniques, while BJJ focuses more on finishing the fight on the ground.
 Modern BJJ encompasses almost all grappling arts; including wrestling.
-“Jiu-jitsu” translates as “gentle art” and it focuses on using leverage and technique redirect your opponent’s strength and to maximize your own strength in the most efficient manner possible.
-For this reason, the techniques of BJJ have been proven to be very effective for smaller, weaker people, even against a much larger, more athletic opponent.
+“Jiu-jitsu” translates as “gentle art” and it focuses on using leverage and technique (rather than hard strikes) to redirect your opponent’s strength and to maximize your own strength in the most efficient manner possible.
+For this reason, the techniques of BJJ have been proven to be extremely effective for smaller practitioners against much larger, more athletic opponents.

-The effectiveness of BJJ is unquestionable, and has been proven over the years so much so that it is now a staple of virtually every professional fighter’s arsenal.
-Whether you are young or old, looking for a healthy hobby, a system of self-defense, or wanting to become a serious competitor or professional fighter, the practice of Brazilian Jiu-jitsu will give you a lifetime of benefits, if one is willing to put in the time & dedication to become a serious student.
+The effectiveness of BJJ is unquestionable, as it has been proven time after time over the years- so much so that it is now a staple in virtually every professional fighter’s arsenal.
+Whether you are young or a little older, looking for a healthy hobby, a system of self-defense, or wanting to become a serious competitor or professional fighter, the practice of Brazilian Jiu-jitsu will give you a lifetime of benefits- if you are willing to put in the time & dedication to become a serious student.

 Give us a call today to schedule a free introductory class to see if Jiu Jitsu is the art for you!